Li-Muyang/TML-HPC-guide/README.md

 **Violation of these rules may result in loss of HPC privileges and other penalties.**

+In addition to this guide, University SIH also offers a concise [trimmed guide](https://sydneyuni.atlassian.net/wiki/spaces/RC/pages/3774644320/Setonix+technical+guide)

 ---

 ## 1. Working Directory Setup